osu-cs340-ecampus/CS340-demo-flask-app/README.md

 gunicorn --bind 0.0.0.0:<your-desired-port-here> wsgi:app -D
 ```

 Pay note to the `-D` switch here.
 When we add this switch, it tells Gunicorn to 'daeomonize' its process, which allows it to run in the background, and will not exit when you logoff, close your terminal or otherwise.
-This applies on the flip server and on your local machine.
+This applies on the Classwork server and on your local machine.
 If you are just testing and *do not want the application to stay alive after logging off* simply omit the `-D` switch.

 Once Gunicorn is running, you should be able to navigate to `localhost:port` on your browser where `port` is the port you specified when you ran Gunicorn and see your webapp in all of its glory!